There are many beautiful places to visit in Israel.

 Eilat is a great starting point to explore the surrounding region.
 For more information, click here.

-If you are a fan of the desert, you will definitely agree that Timna Park is one of the best rated Israel tourist attractions.
-Located at around 30 km from Eilat, it is a fabulous combination of an archaeological site and a natural site with unique rock formations.
+If you are a fan of the desert, you will definitely agree that Timna Park is one of the best places to visit in Israel.
+About 30 km from Eilat, it is a fabulous combination of an archaeological site and a natural site with unique rock formations.

 The best way to explore Timna is on a guided tour such as this one.